-In this paper, we have proposed an alternative publickey infrastructure model, LOCALPKI.
+In this paper, we have proposed an alternative public-key infrastructure model, LOCALPKI.
 This model has been analyzed and its security formally proven using Tamarin.
 The main feature is that, unlike the PKIX standard, here user certificates are self-signed and only the binding of a certificate with an identity is signed by a third-party, a notary in LOCALPKI.
 Therefore, it is easier for users to use certificates within their local environment.
-Furthermore, the registration process can be transferred to the notaries by local businesses, which only have to handle identity verifications.
+For instance, the registration process can be transferred to the notaries by local businesses, which only have to handle identity verifications.
 We think that this could foster a wider spread of certificates among everyday end users.
 For this, notaries just have to maintain an accessible database of fingerprints.
 Hence, LOCALPKI is an alternative to the PKIX solution, providing similar security properties.

-However, in some cases, the key management of Lo-CALPKI is better than PKIX.
-For example, bank customers have the possibility to look at their account from a website, sometimes using a certificate-based authentication.
+Furthermore, we have shown in Section 7 that this is particularly well suited to constrained user-environments, such as Industrial Control Systems or, more generally, the Internet of Things.
+In particular, the asynchronous certification process allows to have an easy and flexible setup.
+Also, in some cases, the key management of LOCALPKI is better than that of PKIX.
+Another example is for local businesses as a bank, where bank customers have the possibility to look at their account from a website, quite often using a certificate-based authentication.
 Managing a classical PKIX either requires a large internal department or a full delegation of trust to a PKI actor.
-By deploying the Lo-CALPKI solution, the bank still preserves a local registration, and thus trust and responsibility of its customers, and the technical part of ensuring their authentication is deported to notaries.
+By deploying the LOCALPKI solution, the bank still preserves a local registration, and thus trust and responsibility of its customers, and the technical part of ensuring their authentication is deported to notaries.
 Overall, the cost and the technical requirements for the company are reduced.
 Moreover, LOCALPKI also offers to small agencies the possibility to help users for their registration.
 The economics incentive would be to offer this service only at a moderate cost, where deploying a full PKI in every agency should be too expensive.
-Also, as seen in the Section 4, the overall deployment of LOCALPKI can be made using only existing tools, which facilitates the process.